isomerpages/moe-jurongsec/_our-experiences/Enhanced JSS Experience/Applied Learning Programme (ALP).md

 include:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Visit to BuildTech Asia 2024, featuring innovations in built sustainability
+<p>Visit to BuildTech Asia 2024 &amp; 2025, featuring innovations in built sustainability
 and green living ideas for smart living and environmental sustainability.</p>
 </li>
 <li>
-<p>Overseas immersion trip to Tokyo, Japan, in 2024 for hands-on STEM and
+<p>Overseas immersion trip to Tokyo, Japan (in 2024) and Shanghai (in 2025) for hands-on STEM and
 applied learning experiences in a culturally rich environment.</p>
 </li>
 </ul>